-1. Learn what exactly is the omental bursa and its anatomical position.
+- Learn exactly what the omental bursa is and its anatomical position.

-The omental bursa is a large peritoneal recess located in the abdomen, posterior to the stomach and the lesser omentum.
+The omental bursa is a large peritoneal recess located in the abdomen formed by a double-layered fold of visceral peritoneum.
+It is situated posterior to the stomach and lesser omentum, inferior to the liver and anterior to the pancreas.
 It is also known as the lesser sac, in contrast to the main and larger part of the peritoneal cavity which is referred to as the greater sac.
-These two cavities are connected by the epiploic foramen (of Winslow).
+These two cavities are connected by the omental/epiploic foramen (of Winslow).
 The size of the omental bursa varies greatly, mainly due to the volume of the organs that make up its walls.

 This video tutorial will provide you with a comprehensive overview of the omental bursa.

 Now that you have watched the videos about the omental bursa, test what you have learned by taking our quiz.

 Is the quiz about the omental bursa too easy for you?
 You can now expand the topics you are tested on and also choose your own difficulty level with our custom quiz: